zqyq/Mahalanobis-Distance-based-Multi-view-Optimal-Transport-for-Multi-view-Crowd-Localization/README.md

 ## Training
 For training, please firstly pretrain camera-view encoder and decoder with camera-view loss.
 And then load pretrained camera-view model for full pipline training with both camera-view loss and ground-plane loss.

+## Testing
+For testing on the CVCS dataset, the evaluation process involves randomly selecting five views from the view pool, which may result in non-reproducible experimental results.
+To ensure consistency, we provide the specific samples used in our experiments.
+Please refer to "CVCS_test_image_path.txt" for the details.

 ## Pretrained models
 You can download the checkpoints at this link.